Modder4869/discord-stuff/cats-minimal/README.md

 # Cat's minimal discord theme
-This is a quick thrown together css theme for discord (requires betterdiscord to use).
+This is a quick attempt at downscaling discord, mainly put together to fit discord nicely on my small second monitor.

-The normal minimal theme build in with betterdiscord felt a bit lacking in my opinion, hence I made this.
-Personaly I only made this to get as much normal looking discord as possible while keeping it on half of my second monitor.

-This is by no means complete or done, and shouldn't be seen as such.

-it should work with most other themes (like the build in discord minimal)
+It 'should' work with most other themes as it attempts to overwrite anything by being loaded as last and being fully !important, no garentees.

 ### Screenshots: